noxsicarius/Epoch-Admin-Tools/README.md

 1. Open ***admintools\AdminList.sqf***
 1. Replace the "111111111" with [your Player ID](http://i48.tinypic.com/2isxjkz.png) in order to have full access to the menu.
 1. The mission pbo is done.
 Repack it and upload it to your server (FTP or host's File Manager).
-1. Download the latest Epoch Server build from the [Epoch Wiki](http://dayzepoch.com/wiki/index.php?title=Main_Page) and open the archive.
-1. Find the ***Battleye*** folder inside the archive and extract the .txt files within to your server's Battleye folder (via FTP or host's File Manager), overwriting the existing .txt files.
+1. Extract the .txt files from the ***Epoch-Admin-Tools/Battleye*** folder to your server's Battleye folder, overwriting the existing .txt files.

 	> Note: The location of your server's Battleye folder depends on the server and hosting.
 For some users, this may be in ***CONFIGFILES/Battleye***.

-1. Return to the Epoch-Admin-Tools zip file (downloaded in step #1) and open the ***Battleye*** folder.
-Again, extract the .txt files from the ***Epoch-Admin-Tools/Battleye*** folder into the same Battleye folder in the previous step and overwrite everything when prompted.
 1. Locate your ***@DayZ_Epoch_Server/addons/dayz_server.pbo*** on your server host, download and unpack it, and open the resulting ***dayz_server*** folder.
 1. Open ***init/server_functions.sqf*** and replace this: